AyushThakur79/AyushThakur79/README.md

 # Hi!
 My name is Ayush Thakur😄

-#🌍 I am a Front-End Developer based in Chandigarh, India.
+🌍 I am a Front-End Developer based in Chandigarh, India.
 Passionate for crafting immersive digital experiences.
-Aspiring to become a Full Stack Web Developer, I blend creativity and adaptability to solve challenges and bring ideas to life in the digital realm.
+Aspiring to become a Full Stack Web Developer, I blend creativity and adaptability to solve challenges and bring ideas to life in the digital realm ⚠️

 ## Skills
 ![Vs Code](https://skillicons.dev/icons?i=vscode)